Last Updated on

 Go on a Gourmet Adventure: Tours I Recommend

-I also highly recommend the Marais Paris Food Tour from The Paris Guy.
+I also highly recommend the Marais Paris Food Tour from The Tour Guy.
 Champagne, falafel, crepes, delicious cheeses and a sit-down French dinner to top it all off: this is an excellent introduction to all the Marais has to offer.
-Make sure to enter the promocode “PARISUNLOCKED” when you check out to get 5% off the listed price for this tour and any others on the site (Book here now).
+Book here now to get 5% off.

 The Tour Guy also has a high-end food tour for the dedicated gourmets among you, that includes cocktails, a meal at a Michelin-starred restaurant, caviar and other delicacies.
 This one’s perfect for a special occasion like an anniversary.
 Book here now.